What to do on Boxing Day in Sydney: 15 ideas to cure the post-Christmas blues (or a hangover)

 2. Stay at home on the sofa and hit the (online) sales

-We have one question: Do you really want to spend the day after Christmas trying to tackle this?
+We have one question: Do you really want to spend the day after Christmas trying to tackle the Boxing Day crowd?
+Nope, neither do we.

 3. Don't cook: Go out for lunch